 - Separate your company from the pack: Showcasing your brand’s personality sets you apart from your competitors, heightening interest and engagement.

 The voice talent you use when it’s time to hit record plays a big role in how audiences perceive your brand.
 You’ll want to ensure your brand spokesperson can convey your desired feeling and intention.

 Not all voiceovers are created equal, and for good reason.
 Voice actors are trained to express a wide range of emotions and styles, each of which can evoke a different reaction.
 You probably wouldn’t hire James Earl Jones to be the voice of your skin-care line, just as Kristin Chenoweth may not be the right fit for advertising motorcycles.

 To keep your brand voice consistent throughout commercials, videos, and other recordings, you’ll need a spokesperson who can project the same personality and style as your written communications.
+“Actor training, brand fit, and presentation are key to choosing the right voice talent,” Therakulsathit says.
+Since brand voice “creates a human stamp,” she adds, “be sure that it conveys the personification of how you want to show up as a brand.”
 Choosing the right voice talent for your brand is a smart advertising tactic that will connect all of your messaging.

 Here are some things to consider before searching for a voice actor:

 - Depth and range: Whether a voice sounds more masculine or feminine can bring unique elements to vocal recordings.
 Deeper voices can be more commanding with an announcer-like presence, whereas higher-range voices can draw in listeners with soothing, welcoming tones.
 Consider your target audience: Can a spokesperson from the same demographic help them quickly relate to the speaker, and in turn, your brand?